primer/behaviors/.changeset/clean-kangaroos-repeat.md

 '@primer/behaviors': minor
 ---

-Update the output of the package to use .mjs for ESM support
+Update the output of the package to correctly map "import" conditions to ESM